How Did I Decide Which Providers to Feature?

 Is Price an Important Factor When Choosing a Hosting Provider?

 You want the absolute best value for your money.
-Let’s be honest, that’s just good old fashioned common sense.
-As a business owner, the last thing you need is to be paying out more than you need to for solid, reliable web hosting.
+Let’s be honest, that’s just good old-fashioned common sense.
+As a business owner, the last thing you need is to be paying out more than you need to for solid, reliable UK web hosting.

 Yet here’s the thing, those introductory prices don’t last forever.
 In fact, you often hear stories of customers being billed for hundreds of pounds due to poor billing procedures (I can name a few companies that do this).